Winston-Salem White Collar Crime Lawyer

 - Thorough investigation and analysis of the evidence

-- Developing a strategic defense plan tailored to your specific case
+- A strategic defense plan tailored to your specific case

 - Negotiating with prosecutors to seek reduced charges or penalties

-- Litigating aggressively in court to protect your rights and interests
+- Aggressive litigation in court to protect your rights and interests

-White-collar crimes in Winston-Salem are prosecuted under both North Carolina statutes and federal regulations.
-State law covers offenses such as embezzlement (N.C.
-Gen. Stat. § 14-90), fraud (financial transaction card fraud, computer-related crime), forgery, and identity theft.
-When a crime affects interstate commerce or crosses state borders, federal laws—including the Federal Wire Fraud Act (18 U.S.C. § 1343) and the Securities Exchange Act—may apply.
-Determining which statutes are involved often comes down to the facts and the lead investigating agency, so working with a white-collar crime lawyer familiar with Winston-Salem courts is essential for identifying risks and potential strategies.
+White collar cases in Winston-Salem can be prosecuted under state or federal law, and sometimes both.
+North Carolina statutes cover embezzlement (N.C.
+Gen. Stat. § 14-90), financial transaction card fraud, computer-related crime, forgery, and identity theft.
+When alleged conduct affects interstate commerce or crosses state lines, federal statutes may apply, including the wire fraud statute (18 U.S.C. § 1343) and the Securities Exchange Act.
+Which laws govern often depends on the facts and the lead investigating agency, making early legal analysis essential.

-Don't face white collar crime charges alone.
-Contact Beechler Tomberlin today to schedule a consultation with a trusted white collar crime attorney in Winston-Salem who will advocate for your defense.
+Don’t face white collar charges alone.
+Contact Beechler Tomberlin today to schedule a consultation with a white collar crime attorney in Winston-Salem.

 Why Choose Beechler Tomberlin?